OpenMDAO/dymos/mkdocs/docs/examples/balanced_field/balanced_field.md

 !!! info "Things you'll learn through this example"
     - How to perform branching trajectories
     - How to constraint the difference between values at the end of two different phases
-    - Using complex-step differentiation on a monolthic ODE component
+    - Using complex-step differentiation on a monolithic ODE component

 The United States Federal Aviation Regulations Part 25 defines a balanced field length for the aircraft as the shortest field which can